 This document describes the morphology module of the Lexicon Model for Ontologies as a result of the work of the Ontology Lexicon community group (OntoLex-Morph).
-The module is targeted at the representation of linguistic morphology in dictionaries and and other linguistic resources, as well as the formalization of rules for word formation and inflection as employed in computational morphology and grammatical appendices as frequently provided as part of bilingual dictionaries.
+The module is targeted at the representation of linguistic morphology in dictionaries and other linguistic resources, as well as the formalization of rules for word formation and inflection as employed in computational morphology and grammatical appendices as frequently provided as part of bilingual dictionaries.

 This module operates in combination with the lemon core module and extends it with support for two distinct views on linguistic morphology: